-Bond and note proceeds result in liabilities on government-wide financial statements, but are recorded as other financing sources on the governmental fund financial statements.
+Bond and note proceeds result in liabilities on government-wide financial statements, but are recorded as other financing sources on the governmental funds financial statements.

-Pension plan contributions affect the net pension liability reported on the government-wide financial statements, but are recorded as expenditures on the governmental funds financial statements.
+A net pension liability results in a liability on the government-wide financial statements but is not reported on governmental funds financial statements.

-Certain other outflows represent either increases or decreases in liabilities on the government-wide financial statements, but are reported as expenditures on the governmental funds financial statements.
+Certain other outflows represent either increases or decreases in liabilities on the governmentwide financial statements, but are reported as expenditures on the governmental funds financial statements.